Contemporary Artist & Curator

 “Laura H Elliott’s ‘Landscape Moods’ paintings and ‘Landscape Gems’ metal clay design collections have taken a fresh, new leap forward by further exploring abstraction, colour and texture.
 These new artworks reflect her desire to be constantly evolving in order to progress her work.

 These collections will draw inspiration from a number of sources, including patterns, shapes and colours found within the four different elements: earth, water, wind and fire.
 As with all her work, emotions and mood at the time of creation, maintain a fluidity of ideas and a freedom of exploration.
-Bright colours and florescent neon paints will express energy and vibrance.
+Bright colours and florescent neon paints will express energy and vibrancy.
 This new work represents the metaphor of starting anew or fresh, as we move into 2017.”

 Full Artist Statement: